shpio/github-actions-lab1-q1/README.md

-# GitHub Actions Lab 1
+# GitHub Actions Lab
+I want to be really cool with computers !